ibm-cloud-docs/satellite/limitations.md

 **Configuration files in {{site.data.keyword.satelliteshort}} Config**
 * You can upload only an individual configuration file of Kubernetes resources per release version.
 You cannot upload a directory or several different configuration files.
-* Configuration files are subject to Kubernetes limitations, such as that the manifest must be expressed in YAML or JSON format.
+* Configuration files are subject to Kubernetes limitations, such as that the manifest must be expressed in YAML format.